 Consequently the individual may not assert their will for fear that they will fail, be a disappointment or simply be rejected.
 The challenge of Saturn placed in this house is to develop a stronger foundation for their sense of individuality, so they emerge a more authentic and self-confident person.
 According to astrologer Liz Greene's interpretation of Saturn in this position: "There may be great difficulty in expressing the inner person to the outer world, and the mask becomes a prison that cannot be torn away; and behind it, the man slowly suffocates."
 Saturn: A New Look at an Old Devil

 Saturn placed here may feel trapped and circumcised by heavy duties and responsibilities.
-The most important lessons these people will learn in their lifetime is how to strengthen their sense of boundaries and self-sufficiency.
-A strong sense of self-worth develops an enduring sense of personal identity.
-Astrologer Bill Tierney calls Saturn in the 1st house syndrome: "stage fright of the soul" - Twelve Faces of Saturn: Your Guardian Angel Planet .
-However, these people can be of practical help to others once fears are overcome, and reputation and sense of true self build-ups up slowly over the years.
+The most important lessons the person will learn in their lifetime is how to strengthen their sense of boundaries and self-sufficiency.
+A strong sense of self-worth develops and an enduring sense of personal identity.
+Astrologer Bill Tierney calls Saturn in the 1st house syndrome: "stage fright of the soul" - Twelve Faces of Saturn: Your Guardian Angel Planet.
+However, the person can be of practical help to others once fears are overcome, and this allows the sound building of a reputation and sense of true self build-ups up slowly over the years.

-Saturn in the house of identity imposes a heaviness on the personality, and some people try to cover this up by presenting a lighter and less weighty sense of self to the world.
-However, it never feels truly natural or authentic and real confidence is built-up through the recognition on one's identity.
-Sometimes these people are accused of being over-defensive, but confidence will break through when they don't feel the need to heavily guard themselves.
-Another problem is self criticism directed towards the physical appearance, and this is not at all.
-Astrologers are often heard saying that Saturn gets better with age, so in the years to come, these people may have less hang-ups over their appearance, and will have developed self confidence, and achieved a stronger sense of individuality that sets like stone for their rest of their lives and won the hard way.
+Saturn in the house of identity imposes a heaviness on the personality, and some will try to cover this up by presenting a lighter and less weighty sense of self to the world.
+However, it never feels truly natural or authentic and real confidence is built-up through the recognition of one's identity.
+Sometimes the person is accused of being over-defensive, but confidence will break through, only when they don't feel the need to heavily guard themselves.
+Another problem is self criticism directed towards the physical appearance, and this is not at all helpful.
+Astrologers are often heard saying that Saturn gets better with age, so in the years to come, the soul may have less hang-ups over their appearance, and will have developed self confidence, and achieved a stronger sense of individuality that sets like stone for their rest of their lives and won the hard way.

 Since Saturn's principle is by definition the polar opposite of faith (Jupiter), almost any aspect of Saturn (whether harmonious or inharmonious) can show an area of life where we lack confidence.
 One of the most positive implications of any Saturn aspect (especially one involving a personal planet of the Ascendant) is therefore the knowledge that we can in the indicated area slowly develop a new level of confidence based on the realization of what our real capabilities are, as shown by the testing process of time, work and experience.